SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/I - Autoencoders.md

 The sparsity penalty term makes the features (weights) learned by the hidden layer to be sparse.

 Consider a sigmoid activation function, we say that the neuron is "active" when its output is close to 1 and the neuron is "inactive" when its output is close to 0.
-With the sparsity constraint, the neurons at the hidden layer(s) are constrained to be inactive for most of the time.
+With the sparsity constraint, the neurons at the hidden layer(s) are constrained to be inactive most of the time.

 ### Sparsity Constraint